techthoughts2/pwshBedrock/docs/Invoke-AmazonImageModel.md

 Inpainting - Editing - Modify an image by changing the inside of a mask to match the surrounding background.
 Outpainting - Editing - Modify an image by seamlessly extending the region defined by the mask.
 Image Variation - Editing - Modify an image by producing variations of the original image.
+Conditioning - Generation - Generate an image based on the text prompt and by providing a 'condition image' to achieve more fine-grained control over the resulting generated image.
+Color Guided Generation - Generation - Provide a list of hex color codes along with a text prompt to generate an image that follows the color palette.
+Background Removal - Editing - Remove the background from an image.

 ## EXAMPLES